nih-niddk-mbs/StochasticGene.jl/README.md

 First create swarm files using the command in the JULIA repl:

 ```
+julia> using StochasticGene

 julia> makeswarm(maxtime = 600.,nchains = 8,fish = false,cycle=true,G=2,conds = "MOCK",fittedparam=[1,2,3],resultfolder ="HCT_scRNA",datafolder = "HCT116_testdata/",root = "scRNA")
 ```

 This will create two files.
 The first will end in .swarm and the second will end in .jl

-To run just a set of selected genes type:
+To run just a set of selected genes type instead:

 ```
+julia> using StochasticGene

 julia> makeswarm(["CENPL","MYC"],maxtime = 600.,nchains = 8,fish = false,cycle=true,G=2,conds = "MOCK",fittedparam=[1,2,3],resultfolder ="HCT_scRNA",datafolder = "HCT116_testdata/",root = "scRNA")
 ```

 The genes are listed as a vector of strings.
+You only need to type `using StochasticGene` once per session.

 To exit julia type: